BradHutchings/Mmojo-Server/README.md

 2. Deploy Mmojo Server securely, tailored to:
    - All Supported Platform using the [Deploy Mmojo Server to All Supported Platforms](/deploy/All-Supported-Platforms/README.md) guide.
    - Windows 11 using the [Deploy Mmojo Server on Windows (WSL)](/deploy/Windows-WSL/README.md) guide.
-   - Debian Linux using the [Deploy Mmojo Server on Debian / Ubintu / Pi](/deploy/Debian-Ubuntu-Pi/README.md) guide.
+   - Debian Linux using the [Deploy Mmojo Server on Debian / Ubintu](/deploy/Debian-Ubuntu/README.md) guide.
+   - Raspberry Pi using the [Deploy Mmojo Server on Raspberry Pi](/deploy/Raspberry-Pi/README.md) guide.
    - More platforms are coming soon.
 3. Get started with OpenClaw using the [OpenClaw (Windows WSL)](/deploy/OpenClaw-Windows-WSL/README.md) guide.
 4. [Build Mmojo Server](/build/README.md) or [Build llama-server](/build-llama-server/README.md).